noamreiner17/ai201-project1-unofficial-guide-starter/README.md

 **One way the spec helped you during implementation:**

+Writing the Chunking Strategy and Retrieval Approach sections in planning.md before coding meant I could hand those exact parameters (600-char chunks, 150 overlap, all-MiniLM-L6-v2, ChromaDB) to an AI tool and get implementation code that matched my design instead of generic boilerplate.
+Having the parameters fixed in advance also made debugging straightforward — when chunks behaved unexpectedly, I had a written spec to check the implementation against rather than second-guessing what I'd intended.

 **One way your implementation diverged from the spec, and why:**

+Considering the failed case described above: In my planning.md specified top-k = 4 (as suggested), but during Milestone 4 testing I found that the overflow answer (evaluation question 5) consistently ranked at position 5–6 and never surfaced at k=4, causing the system to refuse a question it should have answered.
+I raised top-k to 6 so the correct chunk would be retrieved.
 ---

 ## AI Usage